 How does my child become a part of your program?

-MUST tries to identify the youth we serve in the late spring and summer.
-Qualifying teens need to be male, African American, currently be in the 8th grade, and slated to attend Garfield, Franklin, Cleveland, or Rainier Beach high schools in Seattle, Washington.
+M.U.S.T. tries to identify the youth we serve in the late spring and summer.
+Qualifying teens need to be male, Black, currently be in the 8th grade, and slated to attend Garfield, Franklin, Cleveland, or Rainier Beach high schools in Seattle, Washington.